BithreenGirlen/DxLibSpineViewer/README.md

 - [Spine Runtimes](https://github.com/EsotericSoftware/spine-runtimes)

 ## Build

-1. Run `shared-src/deps/CMakeLists.txt`.
+Visual Studio is required.
+1. Open `shared-src/deps` directory with file explorer.
+2. Type `cmd` in the directory path box.
+    - Command prompt will start up.
+3. Type `start devenv .` in the command prompt.
+     - `Visual Studio` will start up and configure CMake.
+4. Wait for the CMake configuration to be finished.
-2. Open `DxLibSpineViewer.sln` with Visual Studio.
+5. Configuration having done, open `DxLibSpineViewer.sln` with Visual Studio.
-3. Select `Build Solution` on menu item.
+6. Select `Build Solution` on menu item.
+7. Build having succeeded, delete `out` and `.vs` folders in `shared-src/deps`.

 The `CMakeLists.txt` modifies some of the external sources as well as obtains them.
 - For spine-c `3.5`, renames some of the functions which lack `sp` prefix in `extension.c` and `extension.h` so as to be consistent with those of `3.6` and later.